Iranian Police Special Units

-The Special Units Command (فرماندهی یگانهای ویژه فراجا Yegānhā-ye vīzheh-ye pāsdārān), acronymed YEGUP (یگوپ), is a subdivision of Law Enforcement Command of the Islamic Republic of Iran in charge of its special units.
+The Special Units Command (فرماندهی یگانهای ویژه فراجا), acronymed YEGUP (یگوپ), is a subdivision of the Police Command of the Islamic Republic of Iran in charge of its special units.

 The Special Units were involved in the post-election protest suppression in 2009 and have forcefully put down multiple nationwide protests.

 According to identifications carried out by opposition sources, Special Units wear black military uniforms.

 History

 Iranian Police Special Units were established in 1991, after the disbanding of the previous law enforcement forces and the establishment of the then-Law Enforcement Force of the Islamic Republic of Iran.

 The Special Units, with roots in the Islamic Revolution Committees, were led by Mojtaba Abdollahi from their establishment until 2012.

 The Special were deployed for the first time in Mashhad in 1992.
 In 1994, the Special Units quelled riots in Qazvin, and in 1995 they confronted a major protest by bus and truck drivers in Eslamshahr.
 In 1999 Special Units were involved in confronting the 1999 protest movement.

 The disputed 2009 Iranian presidential election led to the 2009 Iranian presidential election protests and to the massive deployment of Special Units.

 In 2012, Mojtaba Abdollahi left the command to Second Brigadier General Hassan Karami.
 During massive nationwide protests that rocked Iran between December 2017 and January 2018, the Special Units were again massively deployed.

 In on 7 December 2021, Iranian Police Special Units were sanctioned by the United States.